This document contains the set of exploratory questions to help identify post-traumatic stress disorder.

 Habitually harmful behaviours that are not isolated recreational pursuits includeSelf-harming behaviours includeReckless and self-destructive behaviours includeHow would you describe the level of your engagement in what could reasonably be interpreted as harmful, self-harmful, or reckless and self-destructive habits?

 This question may concern a difficult subject but it is very important for maintaining historical context.
-In terms of any single deeply upsetting personal experience that lasted for a short period of time and took place at least one month prior to this assessment, please try to rate its ongoing influence on your emotional stabilityIn terms of any single deeply upsetting personal experience that lasted for a short period of time and took place at least one month prior to this assessment, rate its ongoing influence on your emotional and mental wellbeing?
+Regarding any single deeply upsetting personal experience that lasted for a short period of time and took place more than four weeks prior to this assessment, please try to rate the frequency and level of disturbance to your overall emotional stability and mental wellbeing as a result of unwanted memories or reminders of suchRegarding any single deeply upsetting personal experience that lasted for a short period of time and took place more than four weeks prior to this assessment, rate the frequency and level of disturbance to your overall emotional stability and mental wellbeing as a result of any unwanted memories or reminders of such?

 This question may concern a difficult subject but it is very important for maintaining historical context.
-In terms of multiple repeated or prolonged deeply upsetting personal experiences that took place at least one month prior to this assessment, please try to rate their combined ongoing influence on your emotional stabilityIn terms of multiple repeated or prolonged deeply upsetting personal experiences that took place at least one month prior to this assessment, rate their combined ongoing influence on your emotional and mental wellbeing?
+Regarding any multiple or repeated deeply upsetting personal experiences that took place more than four weeks prior to this assessment, please try to rate the frequency and level of disturbance to your overall emotional stability and mental wellbeing as a result of any unwanted memories or reminders of suchRegarding any multiple or repeated deeply upsetting personal experiences that took place more than four weeks prior to this assessment, rate the frequency and level of disturbance to your overall emotional stability and mental wellbeing as a result of any unwanted memories or reminders of such?

 Uninvited but manageable loops of persistant overly-detailed thinking can take the form of rumination, specifically concerned with past events and what happened in the time around them, or overthinking, which focuses on current events or future scenarios.